Maya Angelou – Love Liberates

 When my son was born I was 17.
 My mother had a huge house, a 14 room house.

 At 17 I went to her, I said “I’m leaving”.
-She asked me,“Your leaving my house?” and she had live in help.
+She asked me,“Your leaving my house?” as she had live in help.

 I said “Yes”.
-I found a job and I’ve got a room with cooking priviledges down the hall and the landlady will be the babysitter.
+I found a job and I’ve got a room with cooking privileges down the hall and the landlady will be the babysitter.

 She asked me “Your leaving my house?”
 I said “Yes, Ma’am”… “And your taking the baby?”
 “I said “Yes”.

-I went home every-time life slammed me down and make me call it uncle.
+I went home every-time life slammed me down and made me call it uncle.
 I went home with my baby.
 My mother never once acted as if I told you so.
-She said “Oh baby’s home, oh my darling, mamma’s gonna cook you something, mothers gonna make this for you”, love… she liberated me to life, she continued to do that.
+She said “Oh baby’s home, oh my darling, mamma’s gonna cook you something, mothers gonna make this for you”!
+Love… she liberated me to life, she continued to do that.